JuliaSmoothOptimizers/BenchmarkProfiles.jl/README.md

 The original code was not accompanied by an open-source license.
 Jorge Moré and Stefan Wild have kindly provided their consent in writing to allow distribution of this Julia translation.
 See the `consent` folder for a full transcription.

+Watch out for the [pitfalls](http://dl.acm.org/citation.cfm?id=2950048) of profiles!

 ## How to Install

 ```julia
 julia> Pkg.add("BenchmarkProfiles")
 ```

-Plotting is handled by [`Plots.jl`](https://github.com/tbreloff/Plots.jl) so the user can choose among several available plotting backends.
+Plotting is handled by [`Plots.jl`](https://docs.juliaplots.org/latest/) so the user can choose among several available plotting backends.

-Watch out for the [pitfalls](http://dl.acm.org/citation.cfm?id=2950048) of profiles!

 ## Example